juchem/prep/exercises.md

     2. you can't modify the input and speed must be linear
     3. you can't modify the input, speed must be linear and the input may be big
     4. you can't modify the input and memory is scarce
-    5. you can't modify the input, memory usage must be sub-linear and speed must not be quadratic
+    5. you can't modify the input, memory usage must be sub-linear and speed must be sub-quadratic
   81. Implement quicksort
     1. Implement median-of-3 pivot choosing algorithm
     2. Make quicksort O(lg n) space as opposed to the original O(n)